What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Comfort is non-negotiable.
 Every wisdom tooth extraction begins with local anesthesia to fully numb the surgical area.
 Beyond that, we offer three sedation options based on your anxiety level and medical history:

 Dr. Fatima makes a small incision in the gum tissue, removes any bone covering the tooth, and may section (divide) the tooth into smaller pieces for easier, less traumatic removal.
-The entire procedure takes 45–90 minutes for all four teeth.
+Sectioning is a key surgical technique: rather than applying brute force to remove a large tooth through a small opening, cutting the tooth into two or three pieces allows each fragment to be lifted out with minimal bone removal and tissue disruption.
+The entire procedure takes 45-90 minutes for all four teeth.

 Recovery Timeline: Day by Day